 In Warlords of Draenor the talent system is unchanged, though there will be some changes to particular talents and you get a new row at level 100.
 You can see all of the level 100 talents here.

 (If you want to see the old Cataclysm leveling builds, for whatever reason, they’re here.)

-The new (for M of P) talents are a big change for a couple of reasons.
+The Mist of Pandaria talents were a big change for a couple of reasons.

 - There are no points in talents (or abilities.)
 You get the whole thing when you pick it.